weynandk/info_threefold/src/docs/token/how_to_buy/tft_btc_alpha.md

-# Using BTC-Alpha
+# Using BTC-Alpha (Available April 29)

-BTC-Alpha is the first online cryptocurrency exchange that supports ThreeFold tokens.
+BTC-Alpha was the first online cryptocurrency exchange to support ThreeFold Tokens (TFT).

 They offer the following trading options:
 - [TFT-BTC](https://btc-alpha.com/exchange/TFT_BTC/)